Dandoko/Aang/presentation.md

 # Challenges

 - Setting up the project (Tensorflow dependencies)
-- Figuring out the math calculations when working with the keypoints
+- Figuring out the math calculations when working with the Posenet keypoints
 - Working remotely with pair programming
+- Posenet inconsistency

 # Plans for the future